<img alt="" src="https://secure.rigi9bury.com/188572.png" style="display:none;">

 At MarketLauncher, we know that growing companies need to close the gap between marketing and sales because that is where the biggest pain points lie for busy executives.
 Having a team focused on lead development to enhance the efforts of your current marketing and sales teams will get you in front of more of the right opportunities.

-Our process is simple: We start at the top with audience development, through which we research to find the total addressable market and identify the decision makers who are the right fit for the offering.
-Then, with a targeted outbound approach, we develop a list of prospects and make sure they are qualified and that all of their contact information is up-to-date.
+Our process is simple.
+We start at the top with audience development, through which we research to find the total addressable market and identify the decision-makers who are the right fit for the offering.
+Then, with a targeted and strategic outbound approach, we develop a list of prospects and make sure they are qualified and that all of their contact information is up-to-date.

 Once we’ve got the right audience, it’s all about moving them through the pipeline using a steady cadence of phone and email outreach.
 As prospects engage with content, you can better leverage time spent on sales activity by focusing more attention on those leads that appear to have an active interest in the subject matter most relevant to your offering.
-The end result is more booked meetings with qualified prospects and more time for C-Suite executives to spend closing the deal.
+The end result is more booked meetings with qualified prospects and more time for C-suite executives to spend closing deals.

 Part of aligning sales and marketing is ensuring that the materials your marketing team is producing are being utilized effectively on the sales side.
 Your email campaigns should share thought leadership content, test varied messaging, and unlock new methods to reach your target audience.
 When we do this at MarketLauncher, we track what messages resonate and then optimize accordingly so that we can focus on the best ways to have an impact.